What is Church?

 The insistent prayer of even one righteous person is powerfully effective.
 Can you imagine how much more effective prayer of many righteous people can be, if they come together and pray for the same need?
 This is a prayer that is intensified many times over.

 God created us for His glory (Isa.
 43:7, 21).
 The Lord is pleased when we thank and praise Him in our personal prayers.
-But if we get together and praise God together, it will be much more magnificent than if we praise God one by one.
+But if we get together and praise God together, it is much more magnificent than if we praise God alone.
 Therefore, the church was created so that believers could praise and glorify God together.

 The Bible says that God lives among the praises of Israel (Ps.
 22:3).
 Where believers praise God together, there is a special presence of God.
 The church, as a gathering of believers, is the temple of God.
 Spiritual sacrifices are to be offered to God in this temple.
 One such sacrifice is the sacrifice of praise (1 Peter 2:5, Heb.
 13:15).
 It pleases God when we offer Him a sacrifice of praise with other believers.
 The first church did just that: